 Consequences Of Untreated Hearing Loss

 Hearing loss can have a significant impact on an individual’s emotional, physical and social well-being.
-Click here to learn how hearing is linked to overall health.
 People that suffer are more likely to report symptoms of depression.
 In addition, they also express more dissatisfaction with friendships/family relationships, a lower level of functional health and they are more apt to withdraw from social activities.
 Studies have also linked untreated hearing loss to the following:

 - Irritability, negativism and anger